akkartik/mu/subx/Readme.md

   42
  ```

-You can emulate programs on an interpreter/VM for better error messages.
+You can run the generated binaries on an interpreter/VM for better error
+messages.

   ```sh
   $ ./subx run examples/ex1  # on Linux or BSD or OS X